 The plasmasphere, the most important plasma reservoir inside the magnetosphere, plays a crucial role in governing the dynamics of the Earth’s radiation belts.
 These present a radiation hazard to satellites and to astronauts traveling through them.
 The plasmasphere’s material is also responsible for introducing a delay in the propagation of GPS signals passing through it.

 “Understanding the various source and loss mechanisms of plasmaspheric material, and their dependence on the geomagnetic activity conditions, is thus essential for understanding the dynamics of the magnetosphere, and also for understanding the underlying physical mechanisms of some space weather phenomena,” says Dandouras.

-Michael Pinnock, Editor-in-Chief of Annales Geophysicae recognises the importance of the new result.
+Michael Pinnock, Editor-in-Chief of Annales Geophysicae recognizes the importance of the new result.
 “It is a very nice proof of the existence of the plasmaspheric wind.
 It’s a significant step forward in validating the theory.
 Models of the plasmasphere, whether for research purposes or space weather applications (e.g. GPS signal propagation) should now take this phenomenon into account,” he wrote in an email.

 Similar winds could exist around other planets, providing a way for them to lose atmospheric material into space.
 Atmospheric escape plays a role in shaping a planet’s atmosphere and, hence, its habitability.

 Publication: I. Dandouras, “Detection of a plasmaspheric wind in the Earth’s magnetosphere by the Cluster spacecraft,” Ann.
 Geophys., 31, 1143-1153, 2013; doi:10.5194/angeo-31-1143-2013